Sir Henry Tichborne: Restoration

 From 1650 on he lived in retirement until the Restoration of Charles II, when his submission to Parliament was not held against him (such conduct having been common enough among both English and Irish royalists).
 Sir Henry was made marshal of the army of Ireland for life in July 1660.
-He was elected to the Irish House of Commons as member for Sligo Borough in 1661.
+He was elected to the Irish House of Commons as member for Sligo in 1661.
 In 1666 he was finally confirmed by the Court of Claims as owner of the confiscated estate of Christopher Plunket, 2nd Earl of Fingall in County Louth, originally promised to him by Cromwell, where he began the building of a mansion, Beaulieu House, which still exists, although it was substantially rebuilt by his grandson, Lord Ferrard.
 He was clearly a very rich man: as late as 1717 his great-granddaughter Judith brought a fortune to her husband Charles Spencer, 3rd Earl of Sunderland.
 He fell ill towards the end of the year and planned to travel to Spa for his health but was too weak to leave home (he was now about eighty-five, a great age for the time).
 He died at Beaulieu early in 1667 and was buried in St Mary's Church, Drogheda.